bopopescu/fuzzybritches/README.md

 • <B>PSMC's Silvo Skin</B> - General Aeon Nox SiLVO skin themed for PSMC/Kodi 18<BR>
 • <B>PSMC's Spiderman</B> - Spiderman Theme modded and brought up-to-date for PSMC/Kodi 18<BR>
 • <B>PSMC's Man of Steel</B> - Man of Steel Theme modded and brought up-to-date for PSMC/Kodi 18<BR>
-• <B>PSMC's Super Mario Galaxy</B> - Super Mario Galaxy Theme modded and brought up-to-date for PSMC/Kodi 18 (don't forget to download the companion UI sounds for the skin!)
+• <B>PSMC's Super Mario Galaxy</B> - Super Mario Galaxy Theme modded and brought up-to-date for PSMC/Kodi 18 (If you wish to use the included <B>MARIO GUI SOUNDS</B>, you need to enable them in the system settings!)

 These addons are 3rd party addons, so please do not seek help from Kodi, the Kodi forums, etc..